hno2/blog/content/ai/rag.md

 Tags: machine learning, artificial Intelligence, ai, rag, agents, search, llm, Retrieval-Augmented-Generation
 date: 2024-05-19 20:30:00
 slug: rag
-summary: Enhance the performance of large language models (LLMs) using Retrieval Augmented Generation (RAG) with our comprehensive guide.
-Learn how to effectively build a RAG system by mastering key steps: loading, indexing, storing, and querying.
+summary: "Enhance the performance of large language models (LLMs) using Retrieval Augmented Generation (RAG) with our comprehensive guide.
+Learn how to effectively build a RAG system by mastering key steps: loading, indexing, storing, and querying."
 ---
 Over the past six months, I've been working hard to improve the performance of large language models (LLMs) using corporate text data through a technique known as Retrieval Augmented Generation (RAG).
 RAG uses pre-trained models such as [GPT-3.5](https://openai.com/research/gpt-3), [LLaMA](https://ai.facebook.com/blog/large-language-models-are-having-their-stable-diffusion-moment/) or [Mistral](https://www.mistral.ai/) and dynamically incorporates relevant data into the query so that the model has the necessary context.
 It's important to remember that a prompt is essentially a long string; RAG systems append relevant information to this string.
 Importantly, this process does not change the training or hyperparameters of the model.